How to Automatically CC or BCC Yourself in Outlook and Gmail

 - Under Start from a blank rule, click Apply rule on messages I send and click Next.

-- If you want to apply this rule to all your sent emails, just click Next again.
+- If you want to apply this rule to all your sent emails, just click Next again and Yes in the pop-up window.
 If you want to be more selective, you can use the criteria listed to select only certain types of emails to add this automation to.

 - In Step 1 of this window, select Cc the message to people or public group.
 In Step 2, click the people or public group link.
 In the To field, enter your email address.
 Click Next.
 (If you would rather not publicly CC someone, you can mimic a BCC by checking Move a copy to the specified folder in Step 1, and clicking the Specified Folder link and selecting your Inbox.)